-Hendren was the 2014-2015 President of the UALR Bowen School of Law Alumni Board of Directors and now serves on the Dean’s Advisory Council.
+Hendren was the 2014–2015 President of the UALR Bowen School of Law Alumni Board of Directors.
+He now serves on the Dean’s Advisory Council.

-Hendren also currently serves as a DRI State Representative for the State of Arkansas, Vice President and member of the Board of Directors (Northwest District) of the Arkansas Bar Foundation and as a member of the Bentonville Schools Foundation Board of Directors.
+Hendren also currently serves as a Defense Research Institute (DRI) State Representative for the State of Arkansas, Vice President and member of the Board of Directors (Northwest District) of the Arkansas Bar Foundation and as a member of the Bentonville Public Schools Foundation Board of Directors.
 Hendren is a Barrister of the W. B. Putman American Inn of Court and (Sustaining) Fellow of the Arkansas Bar Foundation.